code-wizard91/Ansible-terraform-template/README.md

 #### Install Ansible:

+- To run ansible you will need to generate your public key follow this tutorial here to do so : https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1604

 - (Run commands below) to make sure ~/.local/bin exists and is on your PATH
      - mkdir -p ~/.local/bin
      - echo 'PATH=$PATH:~/.local/bin' >> ~/.bashrc